Is Argan Oil Good For Your Hair? A Hairstylist Explains

-There has been a ton of buzz surrounding argan oil lately, and for good reason.
-Trumpeted in the natural hair community for years, this amber-tinged oil effectively nixes frizz and leaves hair feeling ridiculously silky and smooth.
+There has been a lot of buzz around argan oil lately, and for good reason.
+Celebrated in the natural-hair community for years, this amber-tinged oil effectively nixes frizz and leaves hair feeling incredibly silky and smooth.
 But if you aren't using your hair oil the correct way, it may actually dry out your strands.
-Learn all about the how and why of argan oil when you read on.
+Allow us to explain.

-But don't toss your argan oil out the window just yet.
-If you know how to use it correctly, it can still be an effective tool for kissing frizz goodbye.
-Only use one to two pumps of the stuff on dry hair to seal in moisture you've already put into it (like a leave-in conditioner).
-This makes sure your hair-quenching products stay put while still flattening frizz, and your hair won't become bone-dry over time.
-And your love affair with argan oil can continue.
+If you know how to use argan oil for hair correctly, it can be effective at reducing frizz.
+Only use one to two pumps for your entire head and apply it to dry hair to seal in the moisture that you've already put into it, like with a leave-in conditioner.
+This ensures your hydrating hair products stay put while still flattening frizz, and your hair won't become bone dry over time.